Complete moduli of cubic threefolds and their intermediate Jacobians: Combinatorics of monodromy cones for double covers of plane quintics

-Starting with a singular curve $C$ (a plane quintic in our case) we want to replace this by a stable reduction.
+Starting with a singular curve $C$ (a plane quintic in our case) we want to replace it by a stable reduction.
 In terms of graphs this means that we replace each white node by the graph corresponding to the tail of a stable reduction.
 Note that the type of the singularity does not determine the graph of the tail uniquely as the tail itself can degenerate.

-Heuristically, the white vertices in the bipartite graph, drawn as they are as large circles, are meant to stand in for an unknown, more complicated graph, the graph of the stable reduction, about which the only thing we know is the collection of edges meeting the rest of the graph (and the genus of the graph).
+Heuristically, the white vertices in the bipartite graph, drawn as they are as large circles, are meant to stand in for an unknown, more complicated graph, the graph of the stable reduction, about which the only thing we know are its genus, and the collection of edges meeting the rest of the graph.

-\begin{dfn} Given a bipartite dual graph $\Gamma$ associated to a curve $C$ with isolated singularities, a graph $\Gamma_{\operatorname{real}} $ obtained from $\Gamma$ by replacing all white vertices by graphs of tails associated to a stable reduction of the corresponding singularity, will be called a {\em realization} of the bipartite graph $\Gamma$. \end{dfn}
+\begin{dfn} Given a bipartite dual graph $\Gamma$ associated to a curve $C$ with isolated singularities, a (usual, not bipartite) graph $\Gamma_\real$ obtained from $\Gamma$ by replacing all white vertices by graphs of tails associated to some stable reduction of the corresponding singularity, will be called a {\em realization} of the bipartite graph $\Gamma$. \end{dfn}